Department: Comparative Biomedical Sciences

 During his period at UCL Michelangelo received initial support from the Royal Society, Accademia dei Lincei and the European Molecular Biology Organization (EMBO) before being awarded of a Marie Curie Intra-European Fellowship which allowed him to complete a research period lasting 3 years.
 During this time he was also honoured of the opportunity to attend the Lindau meeting of Nobel prizes in Physiology as a young promising scientist in the field.

-Michelangelo moved to the Royal Veterinary College in February 2008 as a Lecturer in Pharmacology and since June 2009 he has mecome also member of the Consortium for Mitochondrial research (CfMR) of the University College London as Affiliated Group Leader.
+Michelangelo moved to the RVC Department of Comparative Biomedical Sciences in February 2008 where he holds a position of Reader in Pharmacology and since June 2009 he has mecome also member of the Consortium for Mitochondrial research (CfMR) of the University College London as Affiliated Group Leader.

-He is constantly requested as reviewer of high profile journals (e.g. Cell Death and Differentiation, JBC and Autophagy) and involved in editorial boards and roles (e.g. Cell Death and Disease, Autophagy, Frontiers, Biochemical Journal, Current Molecular Medicine).
+He is currently serving in various editorial boards and roles (e.g. Cell Death and Disease, Autophagy, Frontiers, Biochemical Journal, Current Molecular Medicine and Pharmacological Research).
 More recently, for the constant engagement in relevant topics, he has been also named Local Ambassador of the Biochemical Society.

-In the recent years, the research activity of Dr Campanella and his collaborators has been dedicated to investigate fundamental concepts associated with the biology of mitochondria and lying at the basis of the whole cellular health: ENERGY and QUALITY.
-PATHWAYS and MOLECULES which can concomitantly impinge on both these aspects have been therefore objectives of his investigations aiming to provide information of vital aspects of normal and abnormal cell function.
+In the recent years, the research activity of Dr Campanella and his collaborators has been dedicated to investigate fundamental concepts associated with the biology and pharmacology of mitochondria lying at the basis of the whole cellular health: ENERGY and QUALITY.
+PATHWAYS and MOLECULES which concomitantly impinge on both these aspects have been therefore objectives of his investigation aiming to provide information of vital aspects of normal and abnormal cell function.